- Sermon Notes

 Know Where to Hide

 Intro – No, over there!

-This morning we are going to look at a section in the life of Elijah the Prophet, who, though he had more than enough reason to know that the Lord was his true hiding place, decided to run and hide in a wilderness of his choosing for refuge.
-In whatever you face there is choice to make.
+In whatever you face there is a choice to make.
 In the Bible we see many examples that reveal the Lord as the one we can run to, as a refuge, strength, hiding place, a strong tower, the place to run to and find safety from whatever you face (Prov.
 18:10).

 Psalm 32:7, You are my hiding place; You preserve me from trouble; You surround me with songs of deliverance.

 Psalm 119:114, You are my hiding place and my shield; I wait for Your word.

 Though the Bible points us toward the Lord, the question comes, where do you run when you need shelter, refuge and strength?
 In your life, no matter what you face, there is One you can run to, One in whose shelter you can hide.
 It is a powerful truth, and a resounding theme in Scripture.